-The VPCE is a voluntary certification programme on Circular Economy that establishes the conditions for the registration and certification of projects that promote the optimisation of resources, the reduction in the consumption of feedstocks, and the use of materials (by circulating them or giving them a new life to turn them into new products).
-In other words, it is a facilitating means for organisations and individuals, operating in different economic sectors, to actively participate in the development of programmes and projects for the reduction and recirculation of materials (collection, reuse, recycling, and recovery).
+The VPCE is a voluntary circular economy certification programme that establishes the conditions for the registration and certification of programmes and projects that promote the optimisation of materials, the reduction in the consumption of raw materials and the use of materials (circulating them or giving them a new life to turn them into new products).
+In other words, it is a facilitating means for organisations and individuals, operating in different economic sectors, to actively participate in the development of programmes and projects for the reduction (reject, rethink, and reduce) and recirculation of materials (reuse/repurpose, repair, restore, remanufacture, recover, and recycling).